Ottman Azaitar: Early career

 Starting his career in 2014, Ottman fought mainly in regional German promotions and then later joined Brave Combat Federation.
 While in BRAVE, in his third fight for the organization, at BRAVE CF 9 on November 17, 2017 in Bahrain, he won the BRAVE Combat Federation Lightweight Championship against Alejandro Martinez via 3rd round TKO.
 In his next fight, he fought Danijel Kokora in a welterweight non-title bout, picking up a 31-second KO.
 He was later stripped of the Lightweight Championship after refusing to defend it in a timely manner, with Mohammed Shahid, the President of Brave CF, releasing the following statement:

-“Ottoman Azaitar has had a great career with Brave Combat Federation, fighting a really good fight in Morocco which was not for the title.
+“Ottman Azaitar has had a great career with Brave Combat Federation, fighting a really good fight in Morocco which was not for the title.
 If you look at the lightweight division today, we have not had a title defense for nearly a year at this point.
 Of course, this is very unfair to the division as a whole, and we have to make a decision on that.
 We are confirming right now; November in Bahrain, we will have a lightweight title fight.
 And we’ve been working to make that fight happen for a while now.
 If we don't have that caliber of fighters, the one is willing to fight against the best in the world, that fighter doesn't have a place here at Brave, To make it official; we have stripped Ottman Azaitar of the lightweight title.
 We will have a match for the vacant title during the Brave International fight Week in November.
 The most important thing here, the message, is to make sure that we have athletes who actively want to fight the best in the world – especially as champion.”